What is Dry Powder?

 Advantages of Dry Powder

-Maintaining a dry powder puts businesses at an advantage over their competitors who may be holding less cash reserves.
-For example, if a business owner predicts that the market will be turbulent in the next six months, she may maintain some buffer capital to help in paying monthly operating expenses and purchase stock to push her through the period.
+Maintaining a dry powder puts businesses at an advantage over their competitors who may be holding less in cash reserves.
+For example, if a business owner predicts that the market will be turbulent in the next six months, she may maintain some buffer capital to help in paying monthly operating expenses during the period.
 If comparable businesses do not keep cash reserves, they may be unable to meet their obligations, and they may be forced to close shop.
 Similarly, if an investor expects the IPO market to gain, he may keep some capital on hand to provide additional funding to his portfolio when the need arises.

 Dry Powder in the Corporate Environment

 Organizations often face urgent needs for funds to finance new expenses and pay their debts.
 In the absence of liquid capital such as cash reserves and current assets, the organization may be unable to fund its working capital needs.
 If the economy experiences a sudden downturn, the company may be unable to sell its illiquid assets immediately to pay its monthly operating costs.
 Holding enough dry powder can keep the company afloat during periods of financial distress.